 What is a flow profile?

-Axially conveying agitators first move the mix towards the bottom from where it is conveyed outwards towards the container wall, upwards along the wall to the surface and then back inwards towards the agitator shaft and agitator.
+Axially conveying agitators generate a flow along the agitator shaft.
+The mix is first conveyed towards the bottom of the container.
+From there, it flows outwards to the container wall, rises along the wall and is then guided back to the surface and towards the agitator shaft and agitator element.

 Examples: Hollow body stirrers, propellers, inclined blade stirrers, spiral stirrers

-Radial agitators move the mix towards the container wall.
-There, the mix splits in two directions, i.e. upwards and downwards.
-The flow is then deflected inwards from the base and the surface and reaches the axis of rotation with the agitator shaft and agitating element again.
+Radial agitators move the mix outwards from the axis of rotation towards the container wall.
+There, the flow splits and is deflected both upwards and downwards.
+The medium then flows back to the agitator shaft and the agitating element along the container base and surface.

 Examples: Disc agitator, blade agitator, turbine agitator